prmurphy/prmurphy.github.io/docs/_posts/2022-01-27-reactsequencer.markdown

 date:   2022-01-28 15:55:38 -0600
 image: /assets/sequencer_tn.jpg
 ---
 A small react weekend project to get some practice in.
-Only basic functionalilty implemented at this point but it'll be a fun project to work on.
+Only basic functionality implemented at this point but it'll be a fun project to work on.